DaVinci Resolve Export IMAGE: PNG, JPG, TIFF (2023!)

 DaVinci Resolve Image Sequence Import/Export (+ FIX Issues)

-How to Export Single Frame as JPEG in Resolve?
+How to Export a JPEG Frame in DaVinci Resolve?

 1. Under the “Edit” page, click on your desired jpg image to select it.